alexandrebobkov/ESP32-C3_Breadboard-Adapter/guide/source/examples.rst

 ----------

 The following code written in MicroPython runs a timer to periodically blink the on-board LED wired to the GPIO10 (Pin 7).
-Button wired to GPIO3 (Pin 13) interrupts the pulse cycle.
+Button wired to the GPIO3 (Pin 13) interrupts the pulse cycle.

 .. code-block:: python
     :linenos: